Perspectives: Lessons Learned in Year One at The Port

 March 2019: Neighborhood Summit (Left to Right: Matt Johnson, Michael Golden & Will Basil).

 Working at The Port this past year has been an exciting experience.
-My supervisor Deborah Robb has played a huge role in my professional development at The Port.
+My manager Deborah Robb has played a huge role in my professional development at The Port.
 When looking at my goals for next year, I look forward to playing a role in addressing the affordable housing gap in Cincinnati.
 According to the 2017 LISC report on affordable housing, for every 100 of the lowest income households in Hamilton County, there are only 28 units of housing that are both affordable and available.
 This equates to an approximate gap of 40,000 units for those households making $14,678 or less.
 Since, 2015 the HURC has rehabbed 15 homes.
 In my second year at The Port, the HURC team is looking to maximize our efforts to improve quality, affordability and stability of basic housing opportunities to individuals and families.